 Other things to check are if it’s occurred before.
 An annual event is unlikely to become a scam suddenly.
 Also, annual events typically have a large and reputable sponsor behind them, which proves credibility.
 Some of the most significant events in the cannabis industry are already cultural celebrations that hundreds of thousands are aware of.
 Many publications host their own.
 Any event where several high-profile individuals risk their reputations by promoting it is almost certain to be legit.

-So by being a part of the conversation, staying on top of social media, and being aware of the companies in their industry, companies can avoid scams like Amsterdam Cannabis Expo 2022.
+So by being a part of the conversation, staying on top of social media, and being aware of the companies in their industry, companies can avoid cannabis scams like Amsterdam Cannabis Expo 2022.
 For those who fall victim to similar scams, hopefully, the authorities will be able to recover their lost money.

 While having a social media presence may seem like a chore, the world of consumer reviews and lifestyle videos allows for further accountability in the future.
 Cannabis influencers will perhaps be the best metrics to determine legitimacy in the future if people make their brands on transparent conversations meant to keep the industry honest and ethical.

-Otherwise, publications will always try their best to get ahead of scams and warn the industry, as having a healthy industry benefits everyone involved in it.
+Otherwise, publications will always try their best to get ahead of cannabis scams and warn the industry, as having a healthy industry benefits everyone involved in it.
 Make sure to stay alert and report any advertising that looks off, as an industry that informs each other protects each other.